Ait-Dev-lab/surf-ai-sandbox/README.md

 Configuration

-All config is generated from Vercel environment variables at build time.
+All config is generated at build time.
 Zero hardcoded URLs in the repo.